MadhumitaRamesh/ab-recon/README.md

-# Aditya Birla Reconciliation Platform (AB Recon)
+# Reconciliation Platform (ABc Recon)

-The Aditya Birla Reconciliation Platform is an enterprise-grade solution designed to automate and secure data reconciliation processes.
+The Reconciliation Platform is an enterprise-grade solution designed to automate and secure data reconciliation processes.
 It provides a robust framework for managing financial data integrity, user identities, and system-wide auditability.

 ## Core Modules